 - Volunteering – mentored & supported training for 10 – 24 years

-- Youth Leadership For the Earth for 13 – 18 years
+- Youth Leadership For the Earth & Adventure Earth for 13 – 24 years

 An internship is an agreement between a student and an organization in which the student provides services to the organization and the organization provides work experience, training and work opportunities for the student.
 Students often use an internship to decide if they have an interest in a particular career, create a network of contacts or gain school credit.
 Internships can be either paid or unpaid.

 Community Café Server, assist with maintenance, landscaping, simple office jobs, assist with activities and events and other jobs as discussed and mutually agreed upon.